1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 In 1990, the United States Mint produced three distinct categories of Roosevelt dimes:

-The Philadelphia and Denver issues served everyday commerce throughout their respective Federal Reserve regions, whereas San Francisco’s Deep Cameo proofs were crafted solely for collectors seeking premium-quality specimens.
+The Philadelphia and Denver issues served everyday commerce throughout their respective Federal Reserve regions.
+San Francisco’s Deep Cameo proofs were crafted solely for collectors who purchased them through annual proof sets at a fixed premium price.

 1990-P Dime Value